RBGKew/Reconciliation-and-Matching-Framework/readme.md

 This is a multi-module maven project.
 It consists of:

-* the deduplicator-framework-app: a command-line tool for deduplication and string matching tasks
+* the deduplicator (incl. the CoreApp): a command-line tool for deduplication and string matching task
 * match-conf: a wrapper around the app providing a UI with (persistent) configuration functionality
+* stringmodlib: a set of string modification packages meant for easy re-use as well by other apps
+* stringmodutils: several classes re-used by more than one submodule

 ## testing
 mvn clean test